gristlabs/grist-help/help/widget-calendar.md

 ## Linking Event Details

-Once you have your Calendar widget added, it might be useful to see more event details in a Table widget or a Card widget.
+Once you have your calendar widget added, it might be useful to see more event details in a table widget or a card widget.

-This example will walk through a Card widget.
+This example will walk through a card widget.

 To create a linked view, add a new type of widget such as a table or a card, and select the same data table.
-Under ‘Select By’, select the Calendar widget.
+Under ‘Select By’, select the calendar widget.
 Then, add to page.

 *![widget-calendar-linked-card-selectby](images/widget-calendar/widget-calendar-linked-card-selectby.png)*
 {: .screenshot-half }

-Now, when you click on an event in the Calendar widget, the linked widget will update to show the details for the selected event.
+Now, when you click on an event in the calendar widget, the linked widget will update to show the details for the selected event.

 *![widget-calendar-linked-card](images/widget-calendar/widget-calendar-linked-card.png)*

 ## Adding a new event

-You can add a new event by clicking on the start time for the event in the Calendar widget.
-Select the New Event record in the Calendar view to add event details in the linked widget.
+You can add a new event by clicking on the start time for the event in the calendar widget.
+Select the New Event record in the calendar view to add event details in the linked widget.

 *![widget-calendar-new-event](images/widget-calendar/widget-calendar-new-event.png)*